 The easiest way to set up a live video feed on your web site

 Would you like to become a little closer to your clients and get an edge over your competitors?
 You can tell them what makes you better.
 Yet it is common knowledge that seeing is believing!
-Now you can easily demonstrate all the advantages that make you competitive with the help of Ivideon — the best thing is that it’s absolutely free!
-Just install a cam and allow your clients to access it in just 5 minutes.
+Now you can easily demonstrate all the advantages that make you competitive with the help of Ivideon: just install a cam and allow your clients to access it in just 5 minutes.
 Do you deliver pizza or sushi?
 Show your kitchen to your clients!
 Doing construction work?
 Run a feed on how a house is built right on your web site!
 Your hotel has impressive beaches?
 Why keep potential guests from seeing them!
 Work with kids?
 Give their parents webcam access!
 We assure you — you’ll become a go-to person for all your clients before you know it!

 When I got my first job, our benefits included free meals as well as video feeds from the canteen — every employee knew how to access a live broadcast cam and see whether there are any free tables so as not to complement the suffering of a body that had eagerly awaited nutrition half the working day by standing in a line.
 Implementing something of this sort does not require much in the way of sysadmin sorcery, and most employees will definitely find it enormously useful.
 However, you can’t hold back progress — nowadays running a public live feed from any cam would be accessible to any of my coworkers who had once dined in that canteen.

-Few are aware of it, but Ivideon has a very useful option, which is also absolutely free — it allows to set up access to a webcam and embed the feed into your web site or blog in just a couple of clicks.
+Few are aware of it, but Ivideon has a very useful option — it allows to set up access to a webcam and embed the feed into your web site or blog in just a couple of clicks.
 You don’t need to deploy any servers or a CDN (content delivery network) of your own if you plan to broadcast worldwide.
 Nor do you need to buy or install streaming software, or provide full support for the streaming service.
 The Ivideon cloud will do most of the work for us.
 All you need to do is hook up your cam.

 Setting up the camera